sushinyan/kawaii-bar/README.md

 	$ make
 	# make install

 * In order to allocate space for the bar to be displayed, simply add `bspc config top_padding xx` to your bspwm config file (~/.config/bspwm/bspwmrc), where "xx" equals the bar height - border width in pixels.
-If you prefer the bar to be at the bottom of the screen, change the TOPBAR global to FALSE in kawaii-bar.c and use "bottom\_padding" instead of "top\_padding" in your bspwmrc.
+If you prefer the bar to be at the bottom of the screen, change the TOPBAR global to FALSE in kawaii-bar.h and use "bottom\_padding" instead of "top\_padding" in your bspwmrc.

 * **Important:** Status icons need to be manually copied  to "/usr/share/icons/kawaii-bar/".
 The path is hardcoded right now but will be able to be changed in the near future.